Indicators of Wellbeing

 The Indicators of Wellbeing is a component of the Wellbeing Monitoring Framework.
-It is designed to be a practical resource that provides a single, collated overview of the wellbeing of WA’s children and young people and helps to identify what is working and where changes in policies and practices are required.
+It is designed to be a practical data resource that provides a single, collated overview of the wellbeing of WA’s children and young people and helps to identify what is working and where changes in policies and practices are required.

 Select an age group below to view the data.

 The Indicators of Wellbeing are structured across the life course of children and young people and organised into three domains.